nixer89/rippled/README.md

 ## XRP
 [XRP](https://xrpl.org/xrp.html) is a public, counterparty-free asset native to the XRP Ledger, and is designed to bridge the many different currencies in use worldwide.
 XRP is traded on the open-market and is available for anyone to access.
 The XRP Ledger was created in 2012 with a finite supply of 100 billion units of XRP.
 Its creators gifted 80 billion XRP to a company, now called [Ripple](https://ripple.com/), to develop the XRP Ledger and its ecosystem.
 Ripple uses XRP to help build the Internet of Value, ushering in a world in which money moves as fast and efficiently as information does today.

-## rippled
+## xrpld
-The server software that powers the XRP Ledger is called `rippled` and is available in this repository under the permissive [ISC open-source license](LICENSE).
-The `rippled` server is written primarily in C++ and runs on a variety of platforms.
+The server software that powers the XRP Ledger is called `xrpld` and is available in this repository under the permissive [ISC open-source license](LICENSE).
+The `xrpld` server is written primarily in C++ and runs on a variety of platforms.

 ### Build from Source